zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 ```

 Once called, the corresponding cache entry will be removed.
-If the user were to - somehow - open a Blade or drag/drop a Part that tried to load the deleted data, the QueryCache/EntityCache would try to create an entirely new cache entry, and - presumably - it would fail to load the corresponding server data.
+If the user were to - somehow - open a Blade or drag/drop a Part that tried to load the deleted data, the cache objects would try to create an entirely new cache entry, and - presumably - it would fail to load the corresponding server data.
 In such a case, by design, the user would see a 'data not found' user experience in that Blade/Part.

 When using '`forceRemove`', the extension will also - typically - want to take steps to ensure that any existing Blades/Parts are no longer making use of the removed cache entry (via QueryView/EntityView).
 When the extension notifies the FX of a deleted ARM resource via '`MsPortalFx.UI.AssetManager.notifyAssetDeleted()`' (see [here](portalfx-assets.md) for details), the FX will automatically show 'deleted' UX in any corresponding Blades/Parts.
 If the user clicked some 'Delete'-style command on a Blade to trigger the '`forceRemove`', often the extension will elect to *programmatically close the Blade* with the 'Delete' command (in addition to making associated AJAX and '`forceRemove`' calls from their DataContext).

 <a name="refresh-dataview"></a>
+<a name="working-with-data-explicitly-proactively-reflecting-server-data-changes-on-the-client-refreshing-a-queryview-entityview"></a>
-### Refreshing a **QueryView/EntityView**
+### Refreshing a <strong>QueryView/EntityView</strong>

 In some Blades/Parts, there can be a specific 'Refresh' command that is meant to refresh only that data visible in the given Blade/Part.
 In this scenario, it is the QueryView/EntityView that serves as a reference/pointer to that Blade/Part's data, and it's with that QueryView/EntityView that the extension should refresh the data.
 (See a sample [here](#refresh-dataview-sample)).

-When '`refresh`' is called, a Promise is returned that reflects the progress/completion of the corresponding AJAX call.
+When `refresh` is called, a Promise is returned that reflects the progress/completion of the corresponding AJAX call.
 In addition, the '`isLoading`' observable property of QueryView/EntityView also changes to 'true' (useful for controlling UI indications that the refresh is in progress, like temporarily disabling the clicked 'Refresh' command).

-At the QueryCache/EntityCache level, in response to the QueryView/EntityView '`refresh`' call, an AJAX call will be issued for the corresponding QueryCache/EntityCache cache entry, precisely in the same manner that would happen if the extension called QueryCache/EntityCache's '`refresh`' method with the associated cache key (see [here](#refresh-datacache-refresh)).
+At the cache object level, in response to the QueryView/EntityView '`refresh`' call, an AJAX call will be issued for the corresponding cache entry, precisely in the same manner that would happen if the extension called the cache object's `refresh` method with the associated cache key (see [here](#refresh-datacache-refresh)).

+<a name="working-with-data-explicitly-proactively-reflecting-server-data-changes-on-the-client-refreshing-a-queryview-entityview-queryview-entityview-refresh-caveat"></a>
-#### QueryView/EntityView '`refresh`' **caveat**
+#### QueryView/EntityView &#39;<code>refresh</code>&#39; <strong>caveat</strong>

 There is one subtety to the '`refresh`' method available on QueryView/EntityView that sometimes trips up extension developers.
 You will notice that '`refresh`' accepts no parameters.
 This is because '`refresh`' was designed to refresh *already-loaded data*.
-An initial call to QueryView/EntityView's '`fetch`' method establishes a cache entry in the corresponding QueryCache/EntityCache that includes the URL information with which to issue an AJAX call when '`refresh`' is later called.
+An initial call to QueryView/EntityView's '`fetch`' method establishes a cache entry in the corresponding cache object that includes the URL information with which to issue an AJAX call when '`refresh`' is later called.

-Sometimes, extensions developers feel it is important - when a Blade opens or a Part is first displayed - to *implicitly refresh* the Blade's/Part's data (in cases where the data may have already been loaded/cached for use in some previously viewed Blade/Part).
+Sometimes, extensions developers feel it is important - when a Blade opens or a Part is first displayed - to implicitly refresh the Blade's/Part's data (in cases where the data may have already been loaded/cached for use in some previously viewed Blade/Part).
 To make this so, they'll sometimes call QueryView/EntityView's '`fetch`' and '`refresh`' methods in succession.
 This is a minor anti-pattern that should probably be avoided.
 This "refresh my data on Blade open" pattern trains the user to open Blades to fix stale data (even close and then immediately reopen the same Blade) and can often be a symptom of a missing 'Refresh' command or [auto-refreshing data](#refresh-implicitrefresh) that's configured with too long a polling interval.

+<a name="working-with-data-virtualized-data-for-the-grid"></a>
 ## Virtualized data for the grid
+<a name="working-with-data-querying-for-virtualized-data"></a>
 ## Querying for virtualized data
 In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.